 It may come as a surprise, but breaking down your emails into many different folders inside of folders can make things a little confusing.
 Rather than negating anxiety by simplifying, you’re just forcing yourself to spend more time searching through trees of messages.

 A study found that it’s far more efficient to search your emails instead, by several times over!
-So, to avoid spending unnecessary anxiety-inducing time scrolling folders, use an email client with a powerful search, like Spike’s Advanced Search, which finds anything, anywhere, without ever opening an email.
+So, to avoid spending unnecessary anxiety-inducing time scrolling folders, use an email client with a powerful search, like Spike’s Super Search, which finds anything, anywhere, without ever opening an email.

 What’s more, Spike has done away with old-school folder trees that only serve to bog you down in email anxiety.
 Messages are instead auto-sorted into Priority – that’s everything necessary – and “Other,” which is everything else.
 This allows you to focus on what’s important without being overwhelmed or creating giant folder trees!